Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Introduction

 We propose a new set of Explainable AI techniques referred to together as ``\mname{}'' (or `Wasserstein distances made explainable') focused on attributing the Wasserstein distance in terms of various aspects of the data, such as individual data points or input features (see \cref{fig:explaining-wasserstein-vs-coupling,fig:wax-attribution-schematic,sec:xai-ot}).
-Our proposed method is grounded in the framework of LRP, expressing the Wasserstein distance as a neural network and explaining it by reverse propagating in that graph.
+Our proposed method is grounded in the framework of LRP, expressing a precomputed Wasserstein distance model as a neural network and explaining it by reverse propagating in that graph.
 The proposed approach satisfies standard axiomatic properties of explanations, such as conservation, and demonstrates broad applicability by supporting both classical Wasserstein distances and their Sinkhorn-regularized variants~\cite{cuturiSinkhornDistancesLightspeed2013}.
 Additionally, it accommodates instance-wise comparisons using the general class of Minkowski distances, which includes the Euclidean distance as a special case.
 Our method also integrates with subspace analysis methods (see \cref{sec:concept-based-xot}), thereby instantiating ``Concept-based XAI''~\cite{kimInterpretabilityFeatureAttribution2018,achtibatAttributionMapsHumanunderstandable2023,chormaiDisentangledExplanationsNeural2024} to the problem of explaining Wasserstein distances.

 Through quantitative evaluations on several datasets and Wasserstein distance specifications, we show that our method consistently outperforms a representative set of baseline methods (see \cref{sec:evaluation}).
-Furthermore, the practical utility of our method is demonstrated in two use cases (see \cref{sec:use-case-abalone-age,sec:use-case-dataset-differences}), where it provides insight into complex, nonlinear transport phenomena and helps to navigate differences between large multimodal image datasets.
+The practical utility of our method is demonstrated in three use cases (see \cref{sec:use-case-relevant-feature-discovery,sec:use-case-abalone-age,sec:use-case-dataset-differences}), where it aids in making ML classifiers more robust, provides insight into complex, nonlinear transport phenomena, and helps to navigate differences between large multimodal image datasets.

+Furthermore, \mname{} is \emph{model-centric}: it analyzes data through the lens of a specific Wasserstein distance model, thereby giving users control over how the data is viewed.
+For instance, one can choose the Wasserstein formulation itself (e.g.~Sinkhorn~\cite{cuturiSinkhornDistancesLightspeed2013} versus exact optimal transport), select the Wasserstein power $p$ to tune sensitivity to outliers (with larger $p$ increasing sensitivity), and adjust the underlying distance metric via the parameter $q$ to emphasize particular geometric aspects of the data.
 Overall, our method offers capabilities that go well beyond classical statistical analysis or manual inspection of the data.